 How can we navigate the ethical challenges of digital technology?

 Course Summary.
 As the capacities of digital technology have increased, it has entered (almost) every domain of our lives.
-Algorithmic models, Artificial Intelligence, and everyday processing of vast amounts of data increasingly shape both our private choices and opportunities, and also our interactions in the public sphere.
+Artificial Intelligence, algorithmic models, and everyday processing of vast amounts of data increasingly shape both our private choices and opportunities, and also our interactions in the public sphere.
 These developments raise new ethical and normative political questions and prompt us to examine the role of values such as freedom, autonomy, equality, and privacy in the digital sphere.
 Here are some of the questions this course will discuss:

 • How should a self-driving car behave when a crash is unavoidable?